 “I sat quietly the entire flight and only drank water,” Kasic recalled.

 It wasn’t until many months later that Kasic would find out the long-term repercussions of his threat.
-He was, in fact, banned from flying with Scoot permanently — but no one told him.
+Just like Jacqueline Ng was banned from Cathay Pacific last month for asking for a refund in an unusual way, Kasic was, in fact, banned from flying with Scoot permanently.

 Six months later, Kasic needed to fly from Singapore to Bangkok and despite his threats to the CEO that he would never use the airline again, he inexplicably bought another ticket on Scoot.
 He used a third party booking agent for this purchase.